Bistability and nonequilibrium condensation in a driven-dissipative Josephson array: a c-field model: Multimode Dynamical Reservoir Model

 Under \eqnreft{eqn:simpleSGPE}, the atom number on the driving sites evolves according to

 where $\eta$ is the Franck-Condon factor from \eqnreft{eqn:Frank-Condon}, and

-is the instantaneous chemical potential of the system.
+The quantity $\bar \mu$ may be loosely interpreted as an ``instantaneous chemical potential", although strictly the chemical potential is only defined in equilibrium.
 The parameter $\Gamma$ thus accounts for the rate of refilling of the reservoir sites, which physically would come from the tunnelling from neighbouring lattice sites.
 The refilling rate depends on the instantaneous atom number and deviations of the system from its zero temperature equilibrium through the term $[\mu_0 - \bar{\mu}(t)]$.
 While it is therefore not entirely straightforward to determine the most appropriate choice for $\Gamma$, it is clear that it should be the same order of magnitude as $J/\hbar\omega_r$ to mimic the refilling from the rest of the lattice.
 For the simulation results that we present we have chosen $\Gamma = J/2\hbar\omega_r$.
 We found that the results did not depend on $\Gamma$ provided it was proportional to $J$ and was of a comparable magnitude.

 In our simulations in this section we keep the reservoir chemical potential at $\mu_R = 12 \hbar \omega_r$ as in the previous section, but increase the effective temperature.
 This fixes the total number of atoms at the reservoir sites, while decreasing the condensed fraction.
 Figure~\ref{fig:SGPE_Drivers_filling} shows filling measures for the {multimode} dynamical reservoir model as a function of $\gamma$ at fixed $J$ with an effective temperature of $k_B T_{\rm{eff}}/\hbar \omega_r = 30$.
 This results in a condensate fraction of approximately $45$\% in the reservoirs when $J=0$.
 Figure~\ref{fig:SGPE_Drivers_filling}(a) shows that the addition of back-action has indeed reduced the robustness of the superfluid phase, with the collapse now occurring at $\gamma_c \approx J = 0.3$.